 Eventually, I just started my foray into investing by trial and error.
 My employee stock plan meant I had an E*Trade account already set up for me to explore (though there are many other options, like fee-less Robinhood).
 You can also turn to a super smart robot or an actual human financial adviser, who will likely be paid either a flat fee or a percentage of your profit.

 I’m obviously very new to this but seeing my money grow by actual dollars instead of cents was exciting.
 I have since learned that investing is the only way you have hope to beat the inflation rate—meaning, while your money is sitting in a savings account, it is losing value because the value of the dollar is also going down.
 I am not an expert by any means, but I do know that investing your money in things other than your closet or a Vitamix is important if you would ever like to, you know, stop working someday.
+“Or maybe you are a stay-home mom who would like to make a little extra to provide the very best for your baby.”
 Here is an extremely simplified list of five easy things you can do with your money to (hopefully) make it grow:

 1) Savings Accounts